 Litecoin was one of the very first projects to do just that.
-Charlie Lee, Litecoin's founder, forked Bitcoin's open source code base to create Litceoin in October 2011.
-Lee simply changed the cryptographic hash function from SHA-256 to Scrypt, reduced the block times from 10 minutes to 2.5 minutes, and launched a new blockchain project with its own currency.
+Charlie Lee, Litecoin's founder, forked Bitcoin's open-source code base to create Litceoin in October 2011.
+Lee simply changed the cryptographic hash function from SHA-256 to Scrypt, reduced the block times from 10 minutes to 2.5 minutes, and launched a new blockchain with its own currency.

 Many other projects followed suite.
 Some forked from Bitcoin itself, such as Peercoin and Zcash.
 Other forked from forks, such as Einsteinium and Feathercoin, for instance, which were both forked from Litecoin.
 Komodo itself is another example of a fork of a fork, as it was originally forked from the Zcash code base.
-All forks of Bitcoin forks, plus all of their descendants, are all using the Bitcoin protocol.
+All forks of Bitcoin forks, plus all of their descendants, are considered Bitcoin protocol blockchains.

 A non-exhaustive map of Bitcoin forks.
 Source: unhashed.com

 While some Bitcoin forks were spin-offs that had very little to offer, others made major contributions.
-Zcash is technically a fork of the Bitcoin code base but the Zcash team added a wealth of new technology.
-Zcash's major contribution was the zero-knowledge proof protocol, known as zk-SNARKs, which gave users the option to make transactions with complete privacy.
+Zcash is technically a fork of the Bitcoin codebase but the Zcash team added a wealth of new technology.
+Zcash was the first blockchain to use the Equihash algorithm, but the team's most prominent contribution was the zero-knowledge proof protocol, known as zk-SNARKs, which gave users the option to make transactions with complete privacy.

-It's important to note that ERC-20 tokens do not have their own blockchains or decentralized networks.
-Rather, there is but one blockchain, the Ethereum blockchain, with a single network.
-As such, all of the tokens created on the Ethereum platform are essentially paying to use someone else's chain and network to execute transactions.
-This is just one among many limitations of smart contract platforms.
+It's important to note that neither ERC-20 tokens nor ERC-721 tokens have their own independent blockchain or decentralized network.
+Rather, there is but one blockchain, the Ethereum blockchain, with a single peer to peer network.
+As such, all of the tokens created on the Ethereum platform— or any other smart contract platform that uses the same single-chain architecture— are essentially paying to use someone else's chain and network to execute transactions.

-Other platforms host third-party projects, as well.
-NEM hosts projects such as ScanetChain and Digitalcoin, while Stellar hosts projects like SureRemit and Smartlands.
-There are even more smart contract platforms that host tokens, games, and dApps-- EOS, Tron, and Tezos, just to name a few more prominent examples.
+In other examples, the NEM platform hosts projects such as ScanetChain and Digitalcoin, while Stellar hosts projects like SureRemit and Smartlands.
+There are even more smart contract platforms that host third-party projects on their native protocol— EOS, Cardano, Tron, and Tezos, just to name a few.

 The Blockchain Interoperability Problem Explained

-Lastly, the siloed state of the blockchain indsutry limits the power of open source software.
-While virtually all blockchain projects are open source, the technology being developed on one protocol cannot be shared with or adopted by other protocols.
+Third, the siloed state of the blockchain industry limits the power of open-source software.
+While virtually all blockchain projects are open-source, the technology being developed on one protocol cannot be shared with other protocols.
 New developments on one protocol may provide inspiration or ideas for another, but the code itself is never compatible among different protocols.
-If the industry was more united, every advancement and new technology would be shared equally with all projects, which would almost certainly lead to increased development and innovation across the board.
+If the industry was more united, every advancement and new technology would be shared equally with all projects, which would lead to increased innovation across the board.

 This blockchain interoperability problem isn't just a theoretical or anecdotal issue.
-A survey from PriceWaterhousecoopers (PWC) of 600 executives from 15 territories reported that 28 percent of respondents agree that "interoperability of systems is a key for success."
+In a survey of 600 executives from 15 territories conducted by PriceWaterhousecoopers, 28 percent of respondents agreed that "interoperability of systems is a key for success."

 With the proliferation of platforms and protocols in the marketplace today, no single solution has emerged as the clear winner; consequently, no technical or process standards are yet in place.
 Likewise, operational siloes keep some companies from either developing clear business plans around blockchain or collaborating with ecosystem partners for mass adoption.

-As the blockchain industry continues to grow and progress, blockchain interoperability will become an essential feature for any platform or protocol to thrive.
-It doesn’t make sense to have dozens of ecosystems completely isolated from one another.
+As blockchain technology continues to evolve and progress, blockchain interoperability will become an essential feature for any platform or protocol to thrive.
+It simply doesn’t make sense to have dozens of ecosystems completely isolated from one another.

 Blockchain Interoperability Through Atomic Swaps

-Komodo is working towards industry-wide blockchain interoperability with atomic swaps.
+Komodo is working towards industry-wide blockchain interoperability with a different technology: atomic swaps.
 Atomic swaps are secure trades of digital assets made directly from one user to another, without any third-parties or intermediaries.
-This eliminates the need for trusted middlemen, like centralized exchanges, and builds bridges between various blockchain platforms and protocols.
+This eliminates the need for trusted middlemen, like centralized exchanges, and builds bridges between heterogeneous blockchain platforms and protocols.

 Komodo was the first project to bridge the gap between Bitcoin-protocol-based coins and ERC-20 tokens.
 An article published in Forbes Magazine confirmed this fact: